Best of 2024, arts•meme movie picks!

 ALL WE IMAGINE AS LIGHT, writer/director Payal Kapadia

-Boy it’s so good, it’s so good, it’s still so good, and then, meh, in the last sequences it isn’t.
-Someone glommed a twenty-minute “resolution denouement” onto this stunning “vie quotidienne” of three ladies in Mumbai, a steady nurse whose personal life has left her in shock; a sexy young lady whose hormones are in overdrive; and a low-person on the social totem pole, a cook in a hospital whom society renders nearly invisible.
-Ah, the elegance of camera work capturing the pounding urban landscape of India.
-A mesmerizing film that leaves its story with a neat bow it really does not need.
+Boy it’s so good, it’s so good, it’s still so good, and then, meh, in its final moments it isn’t anymore.
+Someone attached a twenty-minute “resolution/denouement” onto this stunning walk through the lives of three ladies in Mumbai: a steady nurse whose personal life has left her in shock; a sexy young woman whose hormones are in overdrive; and a hospital cook in a whom society has rendered invisible.
+Ah, the elegance of camera work as it captures the teeming urban landscape of Mumbai.
+A mesmerizing film that ties its story with a neat bow it really does not need.

 NICKEL BOYS, writer/director RaMell Ross

-Using a fluid camera in a subjective capture of the experience of a young Black kid living the best life Florida has to offer him in the early ’60s, and that’s a pretty low bar, RaMell Ross provides a shattering, immersive cinematic experience that no objective rendering could equal.
+Using a fluid camera in a subjective capture of the best life Florida has to offer a Black youngster in the early ’60s (and that’s a pretty low bar), RaMell Ross provides a shattering, immersive cinematic experience that no objective rendering could equal.
 I loved the movie and wrote remarks here.

 More daily life in Asia, this time in Tokyo, where a simple man, by choice, cleans toilets and looks at trees.
 And so it flows.
 A masterwork reviewed on artsmeme here.